Aubrey Davis Park Trail Safety Improvements Project

 For the current proposal, we’ve looked at the design treatments (posted on Let’s Talk—but now gone) proposed by KPG and while we will wait for the presentation on the details, we are encouraged by the various options to address the conflict area on the Upper Lid.
 We look forward to the meeting and giving our input.
 Jeff Koontz

-Jeff Koontz about 2 years ago
+Jeff Koontz almost 3 years ago

 I love this park and I honestly don't understand the hoopla over bike speeds.
 I've seen large groups of bikes gathered at the water fountain blocking the trail, but I've never thought they were going too fast.
 ADP doesn't attract that group, the fast folks seem to be on NMW.

-40_year_resident about 2 years ago
+40_year_resident almost 3 years ago

 Here is the city's description of this project in its March 2, 2021 post on Let's Talk: